 The FBI and DEA also declined to comment on how they are dealing with the current use of cryptocurrencies by criminals.

 Even in the U.S., where there are stricter regulations, law enforcement is struggling.
-Jason Kichen, an ex-CIA intelligence expert, said he thinks that agencies will find it hard to win the battle against criminals using cryptocurrencies.
+Jason Kichen, a former U.S. intelligence officer, said he thinks that agencies will find it hard to win the battle against criminals using cryptocurrencies.

 “I don't necessarily believe it’s because they are technically unable, I suspect it’s just the scale of the problem,” he said.
 “As large and well-resourced as they are, illicit use of cryptocurrencies is such a large issue that I don't think the organizations can scale to meet the problem.”